SuolinZhang/ReplicateInstantNeuralMaterial/README.md

 ## Components
 This project contains two parts:
-1. training a quantised MLP model for a BTF material and export bundle
+1. a quantised MLP training network which can train a neural material from a BTF and export feature bundle
-2. utilising exported feature bundle to render a neural material
+2. render the neural material from utilising exported feature bundle in Falcor
 ## Training
 ###	Environment
 Python3.8